TACC/Lmod/docs/source/060_locating.rst

 (NVV).
 The rules for NV can be called ``Find Best`` where as NVV is ``Find First``.
 Note that if any one of the directories in ``MODULEPATH`` are in NVV format, the whole tree is searched with NVV rules.
-Below are the rules that Lmod uses to locate a modulefile:
+Below are the rules that Lmod uses to locate a modulefile when in NVV mode:

 #.
 It looks for an exact match in all ``MODULEPATH`` directories.
 It
    picks the first match it finds.